Dwarf crocodile: Biology and behaviour

 The dwarf crocodile is a timid and mainly nocturnal reptile that spends the day hidden in pools or burrows, although it occasionally may be active during the day.
 Foraging is mainly done in or near the water, although it is considered to be one of the most terrestrial species of crocodilian and may expand the feeding pattern to land in extensive forays, especially after rains.

-Dwarf crocodiles are generalist predators and have been recorded feeding on a wide range of small animals such as fish, crabs, frogs, gastropods, insects, lizards, water birds, bats and shrews.
+Dwarf crocodiles are generalist predators and have been recorded feeding on a wide range of small animals such as fish, crabs, shrimp, frogs, gastropods, millipedes, spiders, insects, juvenile ornate monitors, water birds, bats and shrews.

 In a study in the Democratic Republic of the Congo the primary food item was fish, and in a study in Nigeria the primary food items were gastropods and crabs.
 In the Congo there is a level of seasonality in its diet, changing from fish in the wet season to crustaceans in the dry season, when fish are less available.
 Plant material has also been found in the stomach of dwarf crocodiles, but it is suspected that this is ingested by accident.
 They can survive for relatively long periods without food.
 During the dry season, dwarf crocodiles often retreat to deep holes.